Drill-Mind/Drill-Mind/README.md

-- 👋 Hi, I’m @Drill-Mind
+- 👋 Hi, I’m Krishna Saxena
-- 👀 I’m interested in anime,novels & Maths
-- 🌱 I’m currently learning DBMS(Database Management Program)
 - 💞️ I’m looking to collaborate on app development projects
 - 📫 How to reach me:- krishnasaxena3003@gmail.com